 I personally hate the term, “age appropriate”.
 I think you should wear whatever makes you feel sexy whether you’re 23 or 63.
 I’m 23 in case anybody’s wondering.

 My mom is only 45 and she always feels she has to wear ‘age appropriate’ outfits and she’s miserable in them and spending hard-earned money on them.
-So, in my opinion, if you feel comfortable wearing for example, a sexy halter top or thigh high boots, then wear them.
+So, in my opinion, if you feel comfortable wearing a sexy top or thigh high boots, then wear them.
 Don’t let society pick your wardrobe.
 Age is just a number.

 I’m so glad Bianca, that you brought up this point!
 I get gals writing to me wondering if there really is such a thing as age-appropriate dressing?
 For example, here’s a common question…

 I am now in the best shape of my whole life and wondered if I should enjoy the fact that almost all clothes look terrific on my new body, or should I take my age into consideration when choosing new outfits….
 J. Janet

 Let’s face it … This whole Age- appropriate is a tricky thing to figure out.
 Should you change/limit the way you dress after a certain age?
-It’s not a black or white issue…but my bottom line is no…it’s not about a number.
+It’s a much debated question…but my bottom line is no…it’s not about a number.